Alba Party: MacAskill leadership

 In April 2025, MacAskill announced that Alba would once again field list-only candidates at the 2026 Scottish Parliament election.

 Alba chose not to field a candidate for the 2025 Hamilton, Larkhall and Stonehouse by-election, which was held due to the death of the SNP's Christina McKelvie.
-The party said that their decision not to stand was as a mark of respect to McKelvie's work as an MSP, and to the wider independence movement.
+The party said that their decision not to stand was as a mark of respect for McKelvie's work as an MSP, and to the wider independence movement.
 Additionally, Alba reiterated their intention to run on the regional lists in 2026.

 Ash Regan withdrew from the party in October 2025 to sit as an independent MSP, leaving the party with no representation in the Parliament.
 Later that month Hugh Kerr and Craig Murray left Alba to join Your Party.
+Kerr argued that Alba "was in its death throes” and "likely to die", while Murray argued that "the need for a real left-wing party is urgent".
+In response, MacAskill stated that he respected their decision to switch parties; he also stated that the Alba Party intended to treat the 2026 Scottish Parliament election as a "de facto referendum" on Scottish independence and campaign on economic issues.

+On 28 November, the party launched a petition to halt onshore wind farm development in Scotland.
+The petition argued that expansion of onshore wind farms is unnecessary and unwanted by local communities, and that the wind farms "damage our landscape, don’t bring energy prices down, and in many cases are simply used to make a quick buck by corporate fat cats".
+In December, it launched a similar campaign "It's Still Scotland's Oil", based on the SNP's "It's Scotland's Energy" campaign from the 1970s.
+The campaign protests the shutdown of Grangemouth refinery and Mossmorran plant, and argues for the importance of Scotland to develop its oil industry in order to create jobs and recreate the success of Norway's sovereign wealth fund.

+On 13 January 2026, Tasmina Ahmed-Sheikh stepped down as the party's chair due to personal reasons, although she remained a member of the party's national executive committee.
+MacAskill wrote that he expected her to return to the post, and appointed Debbie Ewen as the interim chairwoman.

+On 1 February 2026, Tommy Sheridan was announced as Alba's front-running candidate in Glasgow at the upcoming Scottish Parliament election.